 Successionism as a driver of industrial dehumanization

 For lack of a better term, I'll call the attitude underlying this process successionism, referring to the acceptance of machines as a successor species replacing humanity.
+I don't just mean accepting that AI will constitute one or more new species; I mean foreseeing that those species will lead to human extinction during our lifetimes, and accepting that.

 There are a variety of different attitudes that can lead to successionism.
 For instance:

-• Shortsightedness — a person may have short term goals that they are fixated on at the expense of humanity's survival after the goal is achieved.
+- Shortsightedness — a person may have short term goals that they are fixated on, at the expense of humanity's survival after the goal is achieved.
 Present-day oil company executives who take no action to acknowledge or forestall global warming are a bit like this.

-• Misanthropy — if a person feels that humanity is actively harmful or evil, destroying humanity may be actively desirable to them.
+- Misanthropy — if a person feels that humanity is actively harmful or evil, destroying humanity may be actively desirable to them.
 For instance, if they are angry about humanity's effects on the environment thus far, or upon past cultures or other species that have been oppressed by dominant human leaders, they may wish to punish humanity for that.
-I disagree strongly with this, because the utter destruction of humanity is far too greater a punishment for dissuading our past and future harms.
+I disagree strongly with this, because the utter destruction of humanity is far too great a punishment for dissuading our past and future harms.
 Still, there are people who feel this way.

-• Sacrificial transhumanism — a person may feel that humanity is worth sacrificing in order to achieve a transhumanist future.
+- Sacrificial transhumanism — a person may feel that humanity is worth sacrificing in order to achieve a transhumanist future.
 Even if transhumanism and/or cyborgism are fine and good for some people to pursue, I can't get behind the idea that it's okay to sacrifice humanity to achieve these developments, because I think it's unnecessarily disloyal to humanity.
 Still, I've met people who feel this way.

-• Sacrificial "AI parentism" — some people tend to view AI systems as "humanity's children".
+- Sacrificial "AI parentism"— some people tend to view AI systems as "humanity's children".
 This does not necessarily lead to an acceptance of humanity itself being sacrificed as a normal succession of generations, but for some that seems to be a natural conclusion.
 I disagree with this conclusion for numerous reasons, especially because there is no need to sacrifice humanity to achieve AI development.
 Still, I've met people who feel this way.

 Taken together, these various sources of successionism have a substantial potential to steer economic activities, both overtly and covertly.
 And, they can reinforce and/or cover for each other, in the formation of temporary alliances that advance or use AI in ways that risk or cause harm to humanity.
+Successionist AI developers don't even have to say which kind of succesionist they are in order to work together toward a successionist future.

-In particular, while the AI systems involved in an industrial dehumanization process may not be "aligned with humanity" in the sense of keeping us all around and happily in control of our destinies, the AI very well may be "aligned" in the sense of obeying successionist creators or users, who do not particularly care about humanity as a whole, and perhaps do not even prioritize their own survival very much.
+Also, while the AI systems involved in an industrial dehumanization process may not be "aligned with humanity" in the sense of keeping us all around and happily in control of our destinies, the AI very well may be "aligned" in the sense of obeying successionist creators or users, who do not particularly care about humanity as a whole, and perhaps do not even prioritize their own survival very much.

 One reason I'm currently anticipating this trend in the future is that I have met a surprising number of people who seem to feel okay with causing human extinction in the service of other goals.
 In particular I think more than 1% of AI developers feel this way, and I think maybe as high as 10% based on my personal experience from talking to hundreds of colleagues in the field, many of whom have graciously conveyed to me that they think humanity probably doesn't deserve to survive and should be replaced by AI.